Being parents, we all want our kids to do well and achieve their goals.

 It explores the unique strengths and abilities of introverts in a world that often values extroverted traits.

-Cain’s book encourages introverts to embrace their natural tendencies and offers insights on how they can use their quiet power to thrive in their personal and professional lives.
+In Cain’s book, introverts are urged to embrace their inner quietness and learn how to use it to their advantage in their personal and work lives.